-The NW Ductless Heat Pump Project is a treasure trove of information on - you guessed it - ductless heat pumps in Portland and Bend.
+The NW Ductless Heat Pump Project is a treasure trove of information on - you guessed it - ductless heat pumps in the Pacific Northwest.
 We've found their higher level perspective on benefits and installation to be helpful for homeowners.

 The Bonneville Power Administration summarizes several studies on ductless heat pumps in Oregon and Washington.
 Here’s a fun fact from their multi-year study on ductless heat pumps in single family homes: